rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 for(i=0; i<N; i++) {

   a[i] = b[i] + c[i];

 }
 ~~~
 {: .language-c .show-c}

 In both languages, parallelization is achieved by just one additional line which is handled by the preprocessor
 (`!$` in Fortran and `#` in C) in the compile stage.
 This is possible since the computer system architecture
-supports OpenMP and all the complicated mechanism for parallelization is hidden.
+supports OpenMP and all the complicated mechanisms for parallelization are hidden.
 Actually, this means that
-the system architecture has a shared memory view of variables and each CPU (or core) can access to all the
+the system architecture has a shared memory view of variables and each CPU (or core) can access all of the
 memory address.
 So, the compiler "calculates" the address off-set for each CPU (or core) and let each one
 compute on a part of the whole data.
 Here, the catch word is shared memory which allows all CPUs (or cores)
 to access all the address space.